Back

 The following strategies for answering the free-response questions were developed by faculty consultants to help you on exam day.

 - Answering essay questions generally requires a good deal of training and practice.
 Students too often begin to write immediately, creating a string of disconnected, poorly planned thoughts.
-You need to learn to attack questions methodically and to plan your answers before putting pencil to paper.
+You need to learn to attack questions methodically and to plan your answers before beginning to write.

 - Carefully analyze the question, thinking through what is being asked, and identify the elements that must be addressed in the response.
 Each AP Exam asks different types of questions about each subject.
 For example, some questions may require you to consider the similarities between people or events, and then to think of the ways they are different.
 Others may ask you to develop an argument with examples in support of or opposing a particular movement or policy.
 You may even be asked to construct a graph or visual representation explaining relationships in a given scenario.
 Be sure to carefully craft your answer in response to what is actually being asked in the question prompt.